-- The organization demonstrates that an inclusive process was used to identify the community’s need for the project.
+- an inclusive process was used to identify community need for the project

-- The project is feasible; the budget is realistic and the goals and objectives can be met with available resources within a reasonable amount of time.
-Note that the proposed project may be a component of a larger project with other funding sources, but the proposed project must be a distinct and separate piece that can be completed by December of the same year.
+- can be completed by December 15, 2018.
+Proposed projects may be a component of a larger project, but the proposed project must be a distinct and separate piece that can be completed by December 15, 2018

 The following types of projects will not be funded: